H.E. Sheikh Abdulla Bin Saoud Al-Thani

 Dr Jeffrey Carmichael

-Dr Carmichael was appointed as a member of the QFC Regulatory Authority Board in March 2012 and is a member of the Regulatory Authority’s Nominations and Remuneration Committee.
-He is the Chief Executive Officer of Promontory Financial Group Australasia (PFGA).
+Dr Carmichael was appointed as a member of the Regulatory Authority Board in March 2012.
+He is Chairman of the Regulatory Authority’s Audit and Risk Committee and is a member of the Nominations and Remuneration Committee.
+Dr Carmichael is the Chief Executive Officer of Promontory Financial Group Australasia (PFGA), an IBM company.
 Prior to joining PFGA, Dr Carmichael worked as a company director and consultant to the World Bank, the Asian Development Bank and a number of governments on issues relating to regulatory structure, design and effectiveness, debt management and training.
-Until June 2003, Dr Carmichael was the inaugural Chairman of the Australian Prudential Regulation Authority (APRA), with responsibility for regulating and supervising banks, insurance companies, and pension funds.
-Dr Carmichael's career includes senior positions in a 20-year career with the Reserve Bank of Australia, seven years as Professor of Finance at Bond University, and appointment to a number of Government and private sector Boards and inquiries, including the Wallis Inquiry into the Australian financial system.
-Dr. Carmichael was awarded an Officer of the Order of Australia (AO) for service to finance, education and the community.
-He holds a PhD and M.A. from Princeton University, and a B.Comm (Hons) and M.Comm (Hons) from the University of New South Wales.
+Until June 2003, Dr Carmichael was the inaugural Chairman of the Australian Prudential Regulation Authority (APRA), with responsibility for regulating and supervising banks, insurance companies and pension funds.
+Dr Carmichael’s career includes senior positions in a 20-year career with the Reserve Bank of Australia, seven years as Professor of Finance at Bond University, and appointment to a number of government and private sector boards and inquiries, including the Wallis Inquiry into the Australian financial system.

 Mr Jean-François Lepetit

-Mr Lepetit has been a member of the QFC Regulatory Authority Board since March 2006.
+Mr Lepetit has been a member of the Regulatory Authority Board since March 2006.
 He is Chairman of the Regulatory Authority’s Nominations and Remuneration Committee and a member of the Audit and Risk Committee.
-Mr Lepetit was formerly Chief Executive Officer of Bank Indosuez and subsequently Chairman of BNP Paribas Group’s Market Risk Committee.
+Mr Lepetit was formerly Chief Executive Officer of Banque Indosuez and subsequently Chairman of BNP Paribas Group’s Market Risk Committee.
 He has served as Chairman of the Conseil du Marché à Terme; Chairman of the Conseil des Marchés Financiers; President of the Commission des Opérations de Bourse; Chairman of the French Conseil National de la Comptabilité (and in this capacity he was also a member of the Collège d’Autorité des Marchés Financiers, Paris); a member of the Comité de la Réglementation Bancaire et Financière; and a member of Comité des Etablissements de Crédit et des Enterprises d’Investissement.
-Mr Lepetit is currently a non-executive director of BNP Paribas.
+Mr Lepetit was a non-executive director of BNP Paribas from 2004 to May 2017.